 Teachers & Staff

-One of the co-founders of the school, Christin oversees all things related to curriculum, teaching, and educational thinking at Solid Ground.
-She is additionally a full-time teacher in the school, working closely with the Roots (preK-K) and the Shoots (grades 1 & 2) in the school house.
+One of the co-founders of the school, Christin oversees all things related to curriculum, teaching, and education and organizational thinking at Solid Ground.
 While she is often found organizing curriculum and coordinating school projects and initiatives, it is working directly with children that grounds her most.

 Christin's previous work as a teacher has spanned the age range and the globe, and she has worked with students from age 2 to 65 in 3 different countries.
 She graduated summa cum laude with an MA in Foreign and Second Language Education from Ohio State University, has a CELTA certificate from Cambridge University, and a B.A in English with a minor in Spanish from Indiana University, where she also spent a semester studying abroad at The National University of Costa Rica.
 She has continued her education with coursework at Ohio University in curriculum and child development.